TashinParvez/Smart-Cricket-Stadium/README.md

-#  Arduino based Smart Cricket Stadiun
+#  Arduino-based Smart Cricket Stadium

-**Abstract**— This report is about to an electronic hardware based project where we have implemented an Arduino based Smart Cricket Stadium.
-Our aim is to make cricket games more efficient during unstable weather by implementing an automated pitch covering system.
+**Abstract**— This report is about to an electronic hardware-based project where we have implemented an Arduino-based Smart Cricket Stadium.
+Our aim is to make cricket games more efficient during unstable weather by implementing an automated pitch-covering system.
 To make this report understandable, We added a flowchart, photographs, and descriptions.
 Our features can also be applicable in other places.

-**Index Terms**— Arduino,HDS,Stepper Motor, LDR, Servo, IR
+**Index Terms**— Arduino, HDS, Stepper Motor, LDR, Servo, IR

 ##  PROJECT OVERVIEW

-Our project is about an Arduino-based smart cricket stadium.
+Our project is about an Arduino-based smart cricket stadium.
 The reason we implemented this project was to make cricket more automated and accurate.
 We also ensure that our automated feature is suitable during playtime.
 We secure the pitch to be dry during rain time so that the play may start after the rain using HDS and Stepper Motor.
 Also, we placed the boundary line after displacement by fielders or others.
-To detect that the line is displace we use weight sensor and fixed the line using DC Motor Mechanism.
-And to ensure the power play rules, we get count from IR sensor that how many players are inside 30 yards and outside 30 yards .
+To detect that the line is displaced we used a weight sensor and fixed the line using DC Motor Mechanism.
+To ensure the power play rules, we get the count from IR sensor of how many players are inside 30 yards and outside 30 yards.
 This will help the umpire make the correct decision.
-Another feature is control stadium light brightness according sunlight based on LDR sensor read.
-Apart from this we implement move able solar system according sun position to absorb maximum power using servo motor and LDR sensor.
+Another feature is the control of stadium light brightness according to sunlight based on LDR sensor read.
+Apart from this, we implement a moveable solar system according sun's position to absorb maximum power using a servo motor and LDR sensor.

 ##  COMPONENT LIST